arvidn/libtorrent/docs/projects.rst

 qBittorrent
 -----------

-qBittorrent_ is a QT bittorrent client available for Linux (likely portable to most other desktops as well).
-Written by Christophe Dumez.
+qBittorrent_ is a free and open-source cross-platform bittorrent client written in Qt, that is available for Linux, macOS and Windows and is released under GPLv2 license.

+It comes with a powerful and easy-to-use graphical interface, as well as an embedded Web interface.
+It has a range of features such as an RSS downloader, scheduling rate limits, torrent queueing, automatic resuming, background downloading, and system tray icon with a password-protected lock.

+Originally written by Christophe Dumez, currently maintained by sledgehammer999.

 .. _qBittorrent: http://www.qbittorrent.org/